-1957 Rowayton Gardeners was formally organized, officers named and By-Laws were written.
+1957 RG was formally organized, officers named and By-Laws were written.
 First meetings were held alternately at the Rowayton Library and the United Church Meetinghouse.
 Membership was limited to thirty members, ten associates.
 Guest fees were fifty cents.
 Window boxes for village store fronts were purchased and planted.
 Bayley Beach Pavilion window boxes were replaced with ground- level planters which are maintained to present day.
-First fund raiser was a Garden Tool Sale; profit $2.67.
+First fundraiser was a Garden Tool Sale; profit $2.67.

 1959 Donation of $50 for United Church Meeting House foundation plantings.
 Fundraiser Flower Course, profit $33.
-Terrariums were purchased for the Rowayton Library (now Rowayton Art Center building).
+Terrariums were purchased for the Rowayton Library (now Rowayton Arts Center building).

 1960-61 First plant sale made a profit $125 and white elephant sale which made $63, were held at a member’s home.
 First workshop: books made with wallpaper covers.
 First program, “Gardening under Artificial Light” with a member speaker.
 First Christmas Workshop was geared towards home decorations.
 First environmental letter written to protest desecration of lakes and rivers in national parks by motorboats.
 Winter boxes planted with yews outside the post office.
 Library flowers were provided weekly on a year-round basis.

 1962 Planted shrubs at the village cannon.

 1963 First evening meeting, spouses invited.
 Program with speaker on “Pruning.”

 1964 First waiting list for membership.
 Donation of $20 for plantings at the Fairfield Children’s Center.